SAP/apibusinesshub-integration-recipes/readme.md

 This repository contains

 1. [XSLT Scripts](Recipes/for/readme.md#xslt-scripts) or [Groovy Scripts](Recipes/for/readme.md#groovy-scripts) that can be used in already created integration flows
+2. [Reusable integration flows](Recipes/for/readme.md#reusable-integration-flows) that can be reused by your integration flows with necessary configurations.
-2. [Sample integration](Recipes/for/readme.md#sample-integration-flows) flows as zip file that can be uploaded into already created integration packages
+3. [Sample integration flows](Recipes/for/readme.md#sample-integration-flows) as zip file that can be uploaded into already created integration packages
-3. [Reusable integration](Recipes/for/readme.md#reusable-integration-flows) that can be reused by your integration flows with necessary configurations.
+4. [Reusable Integration Packages](Recipes/for/readme.md#reusable-integration-packages), also shared on the SAP API Business Hub with near production quality code, just add your customizations
+5. [Reusable CI CD templates](Recipes/for/readme.md#reusable-jenkinsfiles) to create CI/CD pipelines.

-These 3 types of artifacts embody  [Integration Flow Recipes](Recipes) or best practices to deliver specific features or capabilities in your integration flows.
+These artifacts embody  [Integration Recipes](Recipes) to deliver specific features or capabilities in your integration scenarios.

 ## How to Obtain support